Nain57/Smart-AutoClicker/README.md

 - Modify the tolerance for the condition detection
 - Combine multiple conditions
 - Configure the delay before the next click
-- Modify the prority order of a click
+- Modify the priority order of a click